-With the emphasis on 'investing' in key strategic projects to support the delivery of the shared priorities, it is important that both councils set out their approach to considering each project on its own merits alongside a set of desired collective 'investing' programme outcomes.
+With the emphasis on 'investing' in key strategic projects to support the delivery of our priorities, it is important that West Suffolk sets out its approach to considering each project on its own merits alongside a set of desired collective 'investing' programme outcomes.
 This is particularly important when set against the backdrop of continued financial challenges for local government associated with medium to long term funding uncertainties.

-In September 2015 both Councils adopted a new West Suffolk Investment Framework which set out the desired collective 'investing' programme outcomes to support staff and members throughout the initial development stages to the decision making stages of our key strategic projects, particularly those that require the Councils to invest.
+In TBC West Suffolk adopted a the West Suffolk Investment Framework which sets out the desired collective 'investing' programme outcomes to support staff and members throughout the initial development stages to the decision making stages of our key strategic projects, particularly those that require the Councils to invest.

-The Investment Framework also supports the Councils' compliance with 'The Prudential Code for Capital Finance in Local Authorities (the Code)' and sets out the links with a number of Councils strategic documents and polices including its Treasury Management Strategy and Code of Practice.
+The Investment Framework also supports the Council's compliance with its capital strategy and 'The Prudential Code for Capital Finance in Local Authorities (the Code)' and sets out the links with a number of the Council's strategic documents and polices including its Treasury Management Strategy and Code of Practice.